 Reporting a Crash

 Under Texas Transportation Code 550.026, drivers are required to report an accident to law enforcement if the vehicle cannot be safely driven from the scene or the crash resulted in the injury or death of any person.
-The accident must be immediately reported to either the local police department or the local sheriff’s office.
+The collision must be immediately reported to either the local police department or the local sheriff’s office.

 Once the crash has been reported, an officer will arrive and investigate the scene.
 They are required to make a written report if injury, death, or more than $1,000 in damage occurred.
-The report will be filed electronically no later than ten days after the crash.
+The report will be filed electronically no later than ten days after the wreck.

-Your lawyer will be able to access the report and use details in it to support your case.
+Your car accident lawyer will be able to access the report and use details in it to support your case.
 It’s likely the report will contain information like the time, date, and weather conditions when the crash occurred, the vehicles and drivers involved, and witness statements.

 Statute of Limitations